pwwang/immunopipe/docs/running.md

 If you want to run the pipeline on a cluster, see [How to run the pipeline on a cluster?](./faq.md#how-to-run-the-pipeline-on-a-cluster) for more details.
 ///

+/// Attention
+For settings that determine the routes of the pipeline, you should define them in the configuration file.
+For example, if you want to perform supervised clustering, you need to add `[SeuratMap2Ref]` in the configuration file with necessary parameters.
+If you just pass the section as a command line argument (`--SeuratMap2Ref`), it will not trigger the corresponding processes.

+To indicator whether the scTCR-seq data is available or not, you also need to specify the sample information file in the configuration file `[SampleInfo.in.infile]`.
+Passing the sample information file as a command line argument (`--Sample.in.infile`) does not trigger the corresponding processes.

+See [Routes of the pipeline](./introduction.md#routes-of-the-pipeline) for more details.
+///

 ## Run the pipeline via `pipen-board`

 [`pipen-board`](https://github.com/pwwang/pipen-board) is a web-based dashboard for `pipen`.
 It provides a user-friendly interface to configure and run the pipeline.
 It also provides a way to monitor the running progress of the pipeline.